 The Pike County Economic Development Corporation has access to a wide variety of workforce development and training resources.
 Our organization works with businesses within the county to address any workforce issues they may be facing.
 This strengthens our local businesses as well as the areas workforce.

-The Workforce Investment Board of Western Illinois is the primary advocate for the identification, communication, and resolution of current and emerging workforce development matters in Western Illinois.
+The Workforce Innovation Board of Western Illinois is the primary advocate for the identification, communication, and resolution of current and emerging workforce development matters in Western Illinois.

 John Wood Community College offers Associate in Applied Science degrees and certificates for individuals interested in specialized career/technical training leading to immediate employment.
 AAS degrees and certificates are offered in more than 40 career/technical programs.